 HudStudy: This is software and training to help you learn.
-It Includes mind-mapping, accessibility software and features and advice on managing your files https://students.hud.ac.uk/hudstudy/.
+It includes mind-mapping, accessibility software and features and advice on managing your files.
+Find out more on the HudStudy webpage.

 Index: This is a list of words found at the end of a text book which helps you to find relevant pages.

-Induction: A session aimed at introducing you to various aspects of University life, including how to use the Library.
+Induction: An introduction to various aspects of University life, including how to use the Library.
 You will usually have a Library induction on your timetable in the first week of term.

-Informed Researcher: This is a programme of information skills training for Postgraduate researchers.
-This covers topics including literature searching, Endnote, open access, using social media, and referencing.
+Informed Researcher: This is a programme of information skills training for postgraduate researchers.
+This covers topics including reference management, keeping up to date with information, using social media, and referencing.
 You can view and book onto these courses via SkillsForge.

-Issue: This has two definitions in the Library:
+Issue: This has two meanings in the Library: